Rooney Mara & Joaquin Phoenix Dating? Movie Stars May Have Found Love

 Kristen Stewart’s ‘Twilight’ Engagement Ring Can Be Yours

-In addition to Rooney’s upcoming portrayal as Mary in Mary Magdalene beside a Christlike Phoenix, the two thespians are also slated to show up together in another forthcoming flick, Don’t Worry, He Won’t Get Far on Foot.
+In addition to Rooney’s upcoming portrayal as Mary in Mary Magdalene beside a Christlike Phoenix, the two thespians are also slated to show up together in another upcoming picture, Don’t Worry, He Won’t Get Far on Foot.
 The Gus Van Sant-led production is reportedly logged to start shooting in 2018.

 As previously reported by the Inquisitr, Rooney Mara has been keeping extraordinarily busy with her film work, premiering three movies in the span of a year.
 Meanwhile, diehard Millennium fans are still waiting for Rooney to reprise her role as Lisbeth Salander in a proposed American version of Stieg Larsson’s Dragon Tattoo sequel, The Girl Who Played with Fire.
-Joaquin Phoenix most recently starred in Woody Allen’s An Irrational Man.
+Joaquin Phoenix most recently starred in Woody Allen’s mystery flick, Irrational Man.

 What do you think of the reported romance between Rooney Mara and Joaquin Phoenix?
 Are you a fan of the two prolific performers?
 Do you have a favorite Phoenix or Mara movie?
 Let us know what you think about the purported Rooney-Joaquin fling in the comments section below.